ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

   - can check the CATs balance of a wallet, including ALL the addresses of that wallet, using a mnemonic
   - can check the CATs balance of single/multiple addresses, without the need of a mnemonic
   - works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds the first x hardened and unhardened addresses)
+  - has a lite blockchain explorer which shows the last n transactions of a given mnemonic/ address/ set of addresses; works for both the normal and CATs wallets

 - The tool needs:
   - a full node database